Gilgamech/website/www/Gillogisms.md

 1. Reality is motion along vectors.
 Expectations are other vectors.
 Emotions are a diff between the reality vector and the expected vectors.
 1. Reason Being is the less powerful brother of the Time Being and the Mind Being.
 1. Recruiters and interviewers see every company as their company.
 If you badmouth any company you're badmouthing their company.
 If you had a bad time from management at a previous job, talking about it is calling their management bad.
-1. [Redemption](https://www.youtube.com/watch?v=lZBaklS79Wc) is where I began, and it is where I will end.
+1. [Redemption](https://www.youtube.com/watch?v=lZBaklS79Wc) is a journey, not a destination.
+(It's where I began, and it is where I will end.)
 1. Reeds are not meant to fight the wind and don't have the structural support that trees have.
 Reeds aren't 'better' for flailing in the wind - both reeds and trees are living their best lives based on their individual strengths and weaknesses.
 1. Relativity is the Pythagorean theorem described in Minkowski Spacetime.
 Everyone falls over themselves in trying to dress this beautiful concept in beautiful wrapping, but this just hides its majesty from the masses - many of whom hold up the wrapped gift itself as too lovely to unwrap.
 Some numerical puritans even consider the naked beauty of the mathematical concept to be too vulgar to view directly.
 1. Religions are inaccurate models of the universe, but all models are inaccurate.
 Some are useful.
 (Adapted from George Box in 2021)